I knew it wasn’t going to be easy. I knew I wouldn’t find something immediately.

 Well, I did make the right decision.
 And in a way, this entire period of my life has been a classroom.
 I have learned things about myself and my surroundings that I probably wouldn’t have actively understood until later in life.

 This entire experience has taught me that yes, it isn’t easy staying positive regularly.
-Sometimes you do need a day or two to be sad or frustrated.
-It’s better to get those frustrations out rather than have them boiled inside only to one day blow up in a regretful manner.
+Sometimes you do need time to be release your frustrations.
+It’s better to get those frustrations out rather than have them brewing inside only to one day blow up in a regretful manner.
 If you need to vent or cry, let it happen.
 But, don’t stop yourself from enjoying every minute of your life even if you think things are moving a little slowly.

-I’m not one to open up about many things (my closest friends and family hate this about me!) but I’ve realized that it’s only better to release those frustrations in order to prevent them from poisoning your mind later.
-Whether that’s through talking to someone or dancing to some upbeat music, get the stress out!
+I’ve realized that it’s only better to release those frustrations in order to prevent them from poisoning your mind later.
+Whether that’s through talking to someone or dancing to some upbeat music, get the stress out.
+I know it’s easier said than done.

 I consider myself to be very lucky because I’m surrounded by the most amazing family and friends I could ask for.
 They’re my pillars and they keep me going every day.
 But if there are times when I don’t feel like talking, I’ll find another way to release the stress.
-I’ll learn new hip-hop or Bollywood choreo or take my camera out and go on a photo adventure, even if it is just around the neighborhood.
+I’ll learn new dance choreography or take my camera out for a photo adventure, even if it is just around the neighborhood.
 I guess this is kind of where my blog comes in.

 Another something I’ve learned is actually a new challenge that I will be taking on.
 I’m exhausted of having those days when I’m comparing myself to someone else.
 I don’t want to be like anyone else.
 I am my own person and I stand out in my own way.
-I’ve always believed that we are all different in our own way and that uniqueness should be celebrated.
+We are all different in our own way and that uniqueness should be celebrated.
 However, being unemployed has again clouded some of my beliefs.
 Away with that and on to something new!

 The way I see it, me not finding a job right now just means that something great is in store for me.
 Things move at different paces for everyone.
 I just have to be a little patient and keep trying as hard as I have been.